jupytercalpoly/jupyterlab-code-snippets/docs/contributor/codebase.rst

    confirmation dialog as a modal window after snippet creation.
 -  FilterTools.tsx: this contains a react component that renders a search bar and filter box.
--  MoreOptions.ts: this contains a lumino widget that creates dropdown dialog when three dots icon is clicked.
+-  CodeSnippetMenu.ts: this contains a lumino widget that creates dropdown dialog when three dots icon is clicked.
 -  PreviewSnippet.ts: this contains a lumino widget used to create preview minimap.